Variational Neural Belief Parameterizations for Robust Dexterous Grasping under Multimodal Uncertainty: Experiments

 \textbf{Friction Regimes:} To expose robustness differences between our approach and the baselines in \Cref{ssec:baselines}, we evaluate across three friction regimes of increasing difficulty.
 In the \emph{Nominal} regime, we sample object friction as \(\mu_{\mathrm{o}} \sim \mathcal{U}[0.4, 1.0]\), yielding \(\mu_{\mathrm{eff}} \in [0.37, 0.59]\).
 The \emph{Wide} regime spans the full uncertainty range with \(\mu_{\mathrm{o}} \sim \mathcal{U}[0.15, 1.2]\), yielding \(\mu_{\mathrm{eff}} \in [0.23, 0.65]\), exposing planners to both low- and high-friction contacts.
 The \emph{Bimodal} regime models multimodal contact conditions using a Gaussian mixture, \(\mu_{\mathrm{o}} \sim 0.5\,\mathcal{N}(0.18, 0.03^2) + 0.5\,\mathcal{N}(1.0, 0.05^2)\), producing a bimodal distribution over effective friction.

 We select friction coefficients from Schneider \& Company's reference chart \cite{CoefficientFrictionReference} under dry-contact assumptions.
 The fingertip collision geometries\footnote{We initially set \(\mu_{\mathrm{f}}=0.35\) to match the PEEK fingertips of the real hand.
 In MuJoCo this setting produced unstable contacts for several objects, so we used the simulator default \(\mu_{\mathrm{f}}=1.0\) for controlled comparisons and varied object friction instead.} use a fixed \(\mu_{\mathrm{f}} = 1.0\).
 By~\eqref{eq:mu_eff}, the effective friction therefore depends on only the object's surface. \Cref{tab:muexps} summarizes the assumed object friction ranges and nominal values.
-We report results on seven objects comprising geometric primitives and select YCB objects \cite{calli2015ycb} under four risk levels (\(\beta \in \{0.5, 0.9, 0.95, 0.99\}\)) and three randomization settings per condition.
-For hardware experiments, we evaluate object pose perturbations following the protocol in \Cref{ssec:hwexp}. \Cref{fig:hwsetup} shows the real robotic manipulator and sensing setup.
+We report results on two object primitives (a cube and a box) under four risk levels (\(\beta \in \{0.5, 0.9, 0.95, 0.99\}\)) and three randomization settings per condition.\footnote{The published IEEE camera-ready version states seven objects.
+This reflects a miscount, not a difference in what \Cref{tab:main_results} reports.
+Development runs additionally comprised other geometric primitives and YCB objects \cite{calli2015ycb}, but the results tables average over the two object primitives above.} For hardware experiments, we evaluate object pose perturbations following the protocol in \Cref{ssec:hwexp}. \Cref{fig:hwsetup} shows the real robotic manipulator and sensing setup.

 \textbf{Simulation Stress Tests:} In simulation, we subject each grasp to a two-phase stress test that evaluates lift stability and disturbance rejection.
 The robot first lifts the object vertically by 5\,cm over 1\,s to verify load-bearing capability.
 It then applies four lateral shear pulses of increasing magnitude (3.0, 5.0, 8.0, and 12.0\,N) to test resistance to disturbance-induced slip.
 We consider a grasp \emph{nominally successful} if the object remains within 1\,cm of the lifted pose and survives all shear pulses.
 We then evaluate grasp stability, robustness, belief convergence, and empirical failure rate: